 Section 14.4.5 of the Los Angeles Municipal Code (LAMC) addresses hazards to traffic (that may be caused by billboards or other signage erected on private property) and states that a sign is not permitted if it constitutes a hazard to the safe and efficient operation of vehicles.
 It requires the LADOT to prepare a hazard determination for such signs or those visible from or within 500 feet of the travelway to show that the sign will not be a hazard, before a sign permit is issued.
 The evaluation checklist that is used to determine hazards to traffic does not apply to billboards and digital displays permitted in Supplemental Use Districts, Specific Plans, and other sign districts in the City.
 Also, these regulations govern the development of private properties and buildings and do not apply to signage and other improvements constructed within the public right-of-way.
+A discussion of traffic hazards is included in the Transportation/Traffic Impact Assessment prepared for the project.

 LAMC Chapter VI provides regulations for public works and property, including streets and sidewalks.
 Section 62.200 identifies obstructions to driver visibility at street intersections and applies to signs and other improvements constructed within the public right-of-way.
+The Land Use Consistency Analysis also discusses project compliance with the LAMC.
+As indicated above, the project includes proposed changes to the LAMC that would allow STAP program elements and future advertising displays associated with foreseeable City projects.